cf2018/local-voice-ai-agent/README.md

 # Local Voice AI Agent

 A real-time voice chat application powered by local AI models.
-This project allows you to have voice conversations with AI models like Gemma running locally on your machine.
+This project allows you to have voice conversations with AI models like Granite running locally on your machine.

 ## Features